Let’s make learning fun!

 Use an explicit and structured approach to reading instruction

-Activities to practise skills and apply new learning should be similarly streamlined and connections between different aspects made explicit.
+Activities to practice skills and apply new learning should be similarly streamlined and connections between different aspects made explicit.
 I did my teacher training in the mid-80s (primary and pre- National Curriculum, if you can imagine such a thing).
 Looking back, I can see that I was basically trained to entertain my pupils whilst attempting to sneak in some learning without them noticing.
-I spent a lot of time designing Fluff’n’Stuff activities to carry the curriculum ‘incognito’ and ‘facilitate discovery’, rather than just teaching the curriculum itself.
+I spent a lot of time designing Fluff’n’Stuff activities to carry the curriculum ‘incognito’ and ‘facilitate discovery,’ rather than just teaching the curriculum itself.

 Inquiry-based learning is appealing because it seems like we are ‘freeing’ children to discover things for themselves, we just set things up for them to explore and come to their own conclusions.
 Unfortunately, many children come to the wrong conclusions, and many are just confused about the whole process and their part in it.
 This leads to frustration and dissatisfaction with ‘learning’ generally.
 Not a good outcome of our teaching.